HabanaAI/Model-References/TensorFlow/computer_vision/densenet/README.md

 For further information on DenseNet Keras model, refer to [Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993).

+### Model Changes

 The DenseNet Keras model is a modified version of the original model located in [Fine-tune Convolutional Neural Network in Keras](https://github.com/flyyufelix/cnn_finetune).

+The below lists the major changes applied to the model:

+* Changed some scripts to run the model on Gaudi.
+This includes loading Habana TensorFlow modules and using  multiple Gaudi cards helpers.
+* Added support for distributed training using HPUStrategy.
+* Optimized data pipeline.
+* Removed color distortion and random image rotation from training data augmentation.
+* Added learning rate scheduler with warmup and set as default.
+* Added kernel and bias regularization including Conv2D and Dense layers.
+* Added further TensorBoard and performance logging options.
+* Added further synthetic data and tensor dumping options.

 ## Setup